LJ-docs/ACE_wet-world-tracker/README.md

 This is the technical documentation of the tracker I built for the Additional Mathematics velocity graphing coursework.

-A little about me; I am a student, graduated year 2025, that built this app for our group only.
-It worked well and provided accurate results, so I suggested to make a polished version for permanent use.
+A little about me; I am a student, graduated year 2025, that built this app for our group.
+It worked well and provided decent results, so I suggested to make a polished version for permanent use.
 And here we are.

 This rep contains the user documents, source code and all files related to the project.
 I intend for this to be open source, and if any programmers wish to make updates, improvements or changes, they are more than welcome to.